-With the new iPhone XR, Apple is brining some of the iPhone X's most loved features, from its full-screen design to Face ID and Portrait Mode-equipped cameras, down to an easier-to-stomach price.
+With the new iPhone XR, Apple has brought some of the iPhone X's most loved features, from its full-screen design to Face ID and Portrait Mode-equipped cameras, down to an easier-to-stomach price.

-No, at $749, the iPhone XR doesn't constitute a budget phone, but it is markedly less expensive than the $999 iPhone XS and $1,099 XS Max, which are available now.
+No, at $749, the iPhone XR doesn't constitute a budget phone.
+However, it is markedly less expensive than the $999 iPhone XS and $1,099 XS Max.
 Despite the price difference, the XR bears many familiarities to those devices.
-And that means there are plenty of compelling reasons why you might be wise to skip Apple's most expensive handsets and wait for the still super-capable iPhone XR, which will hit stores on Oct.
-26.
+And that means there are plenty of compelling reasons why you might be wise to skip Apple's most expensive handsets now that the super-capable iPhone XR has hit store shelves.

 This is the primary reason anyone on the fence about what iPhone to buy would spring for the iPhone XR.
 At $749, the 6.1-inch model is $250 less expensive than the iPhone XS, and $350 less expensive than the iPhone XS Max.
+(And iPhone XR deals can help you save even more.)
 For that price you do lose some amenities, like the more premium phone's OLED displays and dual cameras on the rear.
-However, owners still get what is likely to be the world's fastest mobile processor when released, Apple's A12 Bionic chip, as well as tons of other great features.
+However, owners still get a phone with the world's fastest mobile processor — Apple's A12 Bionic chip — as well as tons of other great features.

-Furthermore, as Apple was so eager to point out during its keynote, the iPhone XR's screen is significantly larger than that of the now-obsolete 5.5-inch iPhone 8 Plus (as well as the 5.8-inch iPhone XS), even though it costs just $50 more than the 8 Plus does now.
+Furthermore, as Apple has been eager to point out, the iPhone XR's screen is significantly larger than that of the now-obsolete 5.5-inch iPhone 8 Plus (as well as the 5.8-inch iPhone XS), even though it costs just $50 more than the 8 Plus does now.

 Yes, the iPhone XR has a notch — something detractors of 2018's favorite phone design trend will surely lament.
 But the presence of the notch denotes another premium feature Apple's lavished on the more budget-friendly iPhone XS.
 Face ID is no longer exclusive to the company's $1,000 flagships, as the True Depth camera system has made its way to the iPhone XR.